11 Things To Do on the Isle of Wight

 Set amid acres of woodland walks, lovingly restored walled gardens and terraces, Osborne houses a wealth of Queen Victoria´s personal possessions, furniture, and fine art collection.

-Enjoy the stunning views from the cliffs above her private beach with bathing machine.
-Children will love the Swiss Chalet at Osborne House where the royal children played.
+Enjoy the stunning cliff views above her private beach with a bathing machine.
+Children will love the Swiss Chalet at Osborne House where the royal children play.
 There’s a children’s play area with picnic space, trails and activity sheets.

 Let your imagination run riot in magical theme lands and on the thrilling rides at the UK’s oldest amusement park, Blackgang Chine.

-Meet Cedric the Dragon, interact with the dinosaurs, or shoot-out in the saloon in the Wild West Town and end up in jail.
+Meet Cedric the Dragon, interact with the dinosaurs, or shoot out in the Wild West Town saloon and end up in jail.

 Traditional attractions such as the Crooked House and the Hall of Mirrors are always popular as is the realistic Pirate Ship playground.